How to Plant Drift Roses – Planting, Care and Pruning

 Planting drift roses is easy and takes no time at all:

-- Dig the hole: Start by digging your hole at least two to three feet wide.
+- Dig a hole: Start by digging your hole at least two to three feet wide.
 The hole should be at least 2 times the size of the root bulb.

 - Prep the rose bush: Remove your drift rose from its nursery container by lightly squeezing the container.
 If the root ball does not release, cut the container away from the plant.
 Water the root ball deeply before placing it into the hole.